Problem areas: Identifying the reasons behind Indian shooting’s dismal show at the Tokyo Olympics

 Olympian Joydeep Karmakar, a former rifle shooter turned coach who finished fourth in London 2012, believes the big issue in Tokyo was not technical, but psychological.

 “Maybe I’m wrong but I would say that Indian shooters didn’t think they were underdogs,” Karmakar told Scroll.in.
 “To put it in other words, maybe the shooters have been preparing technically so that they don’t make a false step.
 Technically I cannot fault them, they have achieved the top scores a number of times.
 Even in Tokyo, they were capable of shooting more than they did.
-The problem was that they treated this as any other match.”
+The problem was that they treated this as any other match.

-“Though they are technically good... they were the best in the world like at the Asian Games Commonwealth Games, World Cups.
+“Though they are technically good... they were the best at the Asian Games, Commonwealth Games and World Cups.
 The logic they had in their mind is that this was another competition.
 This doesn’t work, you have to accept the fact that the Olympics will kick you down.
 How you rise is what matters at Olympics.”

 Karmakar further added: “For me, even though I didn’t win a medal, I had mentally prepared myself to face the pressure and not to avoid it.
-I’m was thinking that this is not any other match, I will face it clinically.
+I was thinking that this is not any other match, I will face it clinically.
 Technically I can do it, but technically, everybody can do it because that’s why they’re there in the Olympics.
 You have to have that edge to shoot a 10 when you are required to under pressure, you need to have that mental strength to deliver and the highest technicality cannot help there,” he added.

 What is the way ahead?